Information About Your Care

 Eye Exams

-What should I expect from an eye exam?
+What happens at an eye exam?

-What happens at an eye exam depends a little on your age, abilities and general health.
-At most exams, the optometrist will note your health history, specifically related to eyes and vision, and will examine your eyes for any diseases or abnormalities.
-The optometrist will examine the way your eyes adjust to focus from near to far.
-The optometrist will also measure how sharp your vision is and if your eyes properly focus light – these things tell the optometrist if you are nearsighted or farsighted and how you measure up to 20/20 vision.
+At most exams, the optometrist will note your health history related to eyes and vision.
+They will examine your eyes for any diseases or abnormalities.
+They will look at the way your eyes adjust to focus from near to far.
+The optometrist will also measure how sharp your vision is and if your eyes properly focus light.
+These things tell the optometrist if you are nearsighted or farsighted and how your vision compares to 20/20 vision.

 Are eye exams covered by the Ontario Health Insurance Plan (OHIP)?

-• explain why the test is needed in your situation;
+• Explain why the test is needed in your situation

-• outline any additional fees and explain what they are for;
+• Outline any additional fees and explain what they are for

-• obtain your consent to perform the test.
+• Obtain your consent to perform the test.

 Yes.
 Additional testing and screening is not a condition of receiving the standard, OHIP-insured eye exam.